jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-using-redfish-platform-management-service.rst

        Do not power off the servers.
-The host portion of the server can be powered off, but the |BMC| portion of the server must be powered and accessible from the System Controller.
+The host portion of the server can be powered off, but the |BMC| portion of the server must be powered and accessible from the system controller.

        There is no need to wipe the disks.

     .. note::

-       The servers require connectivity to a gateway router that provides IP routing between the subcloud management subnet and the System Controller management subnet, and between the subcloud |OAM| subnet and the System Controller subnet.
+       The servers require connectivity to a gateway router that provides IP routing between the subcloud management or admin subnet and the system controller management subnet, and between the subcloud |OAM| subnet and the system controller subnet.

     .. include:: /_includes/installing-a-subcloud-using-redfish-platform-management-service.rest
        :start-after: begin-ref-1